pdudero/udacity-dlnd-projects/P5_Quadcopter/README.md

 There are multiple RL algorithms depending on the agent design.
 Two different types of RL algorithms were explored in this project: Deep Q-Learning (DQL) and [Deep Deterministic Policy Gradients (DDPG)](https://arxiv.org/abs/1509.02971).
 The former discretizes the action space (possible actions are discrete and countable), whereas the latter allows for continuous action variables (e.g., continuous rotor speeds) and employs a so-called "actor-critic method".

+The table below describes the files associated with this project and their function.

 Notes | File | Usage
 -- |  --- | ---
 [1] | Quadcopter_Project_DDPG.ipynb | main notebook for the DDPG implementation, where the student implements the training and plotting functions